 This is initially blank, but if you enter your name, it will appear above the topic's number of sentences in the main view, and be included in the sentence footers if you print or email yourself the topic as a PDF attachment (as described in Chapter 8).

 This is also initially blank.
-If you enter details here, they are displayed below the topic's number of pages in the main view, and in the page footers in PDF copies, preceded by a © symbol.
+If you enter details here, they are displayed below the topic's number of sentences in the main view, and in the page footers in PDF copies, preceded by a © symbol.

 You can enter any notes or jottings about the topic here.
 They are not shown in the main view.